 - General requirements:

-Bachelor's (undergraduate) degree from an acknowledged university.
-Holders of a Bachelor’s degree are admitted unconditionally to a Master’s program in the same subject area.
-Admission to programs in other subject areas can be subject to the addition of levelling courses, by assessement of the competent Faculty in charge of evaluating the application.
+Admission to programmes in other fields can be subject to the addition of levelling courses, by assessment of the competent Faculty in charge of evaluating the application.

 Students who have exceeded the number of attempts to pass exams (definitive failure) in any Swiss or foreign university cannot be admitted to the same Faculty or subject area (Art.
 6, Regulations for admissions and enrolment).